jamesbisno/PySpeedReader/README.md

 automatically be loaded into the program.
 For more information, read the ReadMe in the zip file.

 This application is dependent on pyglet.
 If you are on a mac, install pyglet with pip install hg+https://pyglet.googlecode.com/hg/.

-or

-unzip the zip and open the .app file (extension hidden)
+or run the program as a mac application by unziping the zip and open the .app file (extension hidden)